 These days the scene is one of magnificent countryside, where expanses of forest pattern the undulating, verdant plateau.
 Yet between 1908 and 1914 - under the direction of General Franz Conrad von Hötzendorf - an imposing ring of fortifications took shape, designed for both defence and attack.
 It was 28 km long and included seven strongholds in the area between Cima Vezzena and the higher reaches of Serrada.
-The so-called "Emperor's fortresses" are now open to the public and there are also some beautiful walks that pass the trenches, the remains of military buildings, the Costalta and Slaghenaufi cemeteries and the Austro-Hungarian military chapel of St. Zita at Passo di Vezzena.
+The so-called "Emperor's fortresses" are now open to the public and there are also some beautiful walks that pass the trenches, the remains of military buildings, the Costalta 22 and Slaghenaufi cemeteries 21 and the Austro-Hungarian military chapel of St. Zita at Passo di Vezzena.

-The forts, each of which could house up to 300 soldiers, were constructed out of reinforced concrete with steel beams; the roofs were often over three metres thick, the facades were protected with armoured shields and they folgarialavaroneluserna.it were equipped with rotating turrets for cannon and machine guns.
-The forts of Cherle, Sommo Alto and Dosso delle Somme defended the Folgaria area; those of Luserna, Verle and Cima Vezzena protected the north-eastern zone of the Altipiani; at Lavarone stands Forte Belvedere-Gschwent (fortebelvedere.org +39 0464 780005), "sentinel of the Val d'Astico", the most spectacular and well-preserved, thanks to the intervention of King Vittorio Emanuele III, who in the '30s saved it from steel salvagers.
-It now houses an interesting museum, which presents a historical narrative on the First World War through texts, images and artefacts.
-Forte Campo in Luserna has also undergone excavation work.
-Another museum well worth a visit is the Centro di Documentazione di Luserna (lusern.it +39 0464 789638), with its collection of texts, photos and films.
+The forts, each of which could house up to 300 soldiers, were constructed out of reinforced concrete with steel beams; the roofs were often over three metres thick, the facades were protected with armoured shields and they were equipped with rotating turrets for cannon and machine guns.
+The forts of Dosso delle Somme 62, Sommo Alto 63 and Cherle - Sebastiano 64 defended the Folgaria area; those of Luserna 66, Verle 67 and Cima Vezzena Spitz - Levico 68 protected the north-eastern zone of the Altipiani; at Lavarone stands Forte Belvedere-Gschwent 65, "sentinel of the Val d'Astico", the most spectacular and well- preserved, thanks to the intervention of King Vittorio Emanuele III, who saved it from steel salvagers in the '30s.
+It now houses an interesting museum displaying a historical narrative on the First World War with multimedia installations by Studio Azzurro.
+Excavation work is also underway at Forte Campo Luserna 66, while other interventions planned for the immediate future include restoration of the Monte Rust Observatory 69, a vital optical communications centre, and the Virti Tactical Command 70.
+Another museum well worth a visit is the Centro di Documentazione di Luserna 11 with its collection of texts, photos and films.